publisha/publisha.github.io/pages/enhanced_eBook.md

 ---
 layout: page
+Date: 2017-02-28
 title: Enhancing an eBook with interactivity, multimedia and animation
-published: false
+published: true
 tags: InDesign
-categories: [InDesign, Typography]
+categories: [InDesign, ePub]
 ---
 # Enhancing an eBook with interactivity, multimedia and animation